It’s a Wonderful Life: A Live Radio Play

 “One of the best holiday shows around.
 Fresh and inventive.
 Highly recommended.” -Chicago Sun-Times

-This beloved American holiday classic comes to captivating life as a live 1940s radio broadcast.
-With the help of an ensemble that brings a few dozen characters to the stage, and live, on-stage sound effects, the story of idealistic George Bailey unfolds as he considers a world in which he’d never been born one fateful Christmas Eve.
+This beloved American holiday classic comes to captivating life as a live 1940’s radio broadcast.
+With the help of an ensemble that brings dozens of characters to the stage, and live, on-stage sound effects, the story of idealistic George Bailey unfolds as he considers a world in which he’d never been born one fateful Christmas Eve.

-Colleen Cherry (Sally Applewhite – Mary Hatch) is thrilled to return for her second year in IT’S A WONDERFUL LIFE.
-She recently played the title character in the Jobsite Theater/Straz Center co-production of LIZZE.
+Colleen Cherry (Sally Applewhite – Mary Hatch) is thrilled to return for her third year in It’s a Wonderful Life.
+She recently appeared in the Jobsite Theater/Straz Center co-production of The Threepenny Opera after starring in their production of Lizzie last year.
 Previous American Stage credits include Hysteria, Wit, The Vagina Monologues, and A Doll’s House.
 She received her BA in Performing Arts from The University of Tampa where favorite shows included Falsettos, Midsummer, and Sweet Charity.
 Regional credits include: Silence!
 The Musical (Jobsite Theater/Straz Center); My Fair Lady (Asolo Repertory Theatre); Grease (Show Palace Dinner Theater); Tartuffe (Tampa Repertory Theatre); Shipwrecked (New Stage Theater); Rocky Horror (Straz Center); Taming of the Shrew & Merry Wives of Windsor (Theatre Under the Stars in NH); five years of children’s theatre tours with Stages Productions, as well as several staged readings in Manhattan Class Company’s Freshplay Festival in NYC.
 She is a founding member of Avant-Guardian, producer of Best of the Bay award-winning cabarets and immersive theatre including Sexxx Dreams & Much Ado: Immersive Performance & Exhibition.
+She is a featured vocalist with the 20 piece band The Florida Bjorkestra singing the lead on Life on Venus: The Florida Bjorkestra Plays Bowie and The Florida Bjorkestra’s Buffyfest at The Palladium.
+By day she works as an Administrative Associate and Teaching Artist at American Stage.

 Jim Sorensen* (Jake Laurent – George Bailey) Off-Broadway/New York credits include The Body Beautiful, Plain & Fancy (York), Miracle on 34th Street (Engeman), Plagued: A Love Story (NYMF).
 Regional credits include The 39 Steps, A Few Good Men (Flat Rock Playhouse), Into the Woods, Thoroughly Modern Millie (Fulton), Les Miserables (Arts Center of Coastal Carolina).
 Florida credits include Butler (Florida Studio), South Pacific, 1776(Asolo), Time Stands Still (Banyan), The Buffalo Kings, Cabaret, Becky Shaw, The Burnt Part Boys (freeFall), The Rocky Horror Show(American Stage), The Blue Room (Stageworks).
 2012 BOTB Best Actor, 2014 TTB Outstanding Featured Actor, 2016 Handy Award Best Supporting Actor.
 A proud member of Actors’ Equity, Jim is also the Operations Manager at American Stage.
 Much love to my beautiful wife, Natalie. www.jimsoren.com